ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 │ 6   │ Float64                                                                                  │
 └─────┴──────────────────────────────────────────────────────────────────────────────────────────┘
 ```
-## array
+## arrayRemove

-Returns the array after removing all occurrences of a specific value from the array.
+Returns a pointer to the input array with elements removed based on the provided predicate condition.

 **Syntax**